 Introductory course in structural analysis and design.
 The theories of matrix structural analysis and finite element analysis for the solution of analytical and design problems in structures are emphasized.
 Lecture material includes structural theory compatibility method, slope deflection method, displacement method and virtual work.
-Topics include applications to bars, beams, trusses, frames, and solids.
+Topics include applications to bars, beams, trusses,

 155A.
-Control System Design (3) BAMIEH, BULLO
+Control System Design

-Prerequisite: ME 17 with a minimum grade of C-; ME 140A; and ME 163.
+Prerequisite: ME 17 with a minimum grade of C-; ME

-The discipline of control and its application.
-Dynamics and feedback.
-The mathematical models: transfer functions and state space descriptions.
+The discipline of control and its application Dynamics and feedback.
+The mathematical models transfer functions and state space descriptions.
 Simple control design (PID).
-Assessment of a control problem, specification, fundamental limitations, codesign of system and control
+Assessment of a control problem, specification, fundamental limitations, codesign of system and control.